-Types of Trauma
+Types of Trauma We Treat

 Understanding the Need for Help Coping with Trauma

 Trauma and PTSD may be acquired in a myriad of different ways and is not confined to sudden, dramatic events such as natural disasters.
 The emotional wounds may develop over time in long-lasting events such as recurring abandonment (emotional and physical) and more subtle forms of abuse.
-Our trauma and PTSD treatment program is designed to handle the issues our clients come to us with.
-Our staff helps them develop more effective ways of coping that last a lifetime and evolve long after leaving our treatment center.
+Our trauma and PTSD treatment center is designed to handle the issues our clients come to us with.
+Our treatment center’s staff helps them develop more effective ways of coping that last a lifetime and evolve long after leaving our treatment center.

 When events occur that make us feel extremely frightened, threatened, or distressed we may end up developing an emotional or psychological wound.
 Some people may be able to move beyond this experience with the help of friends, family, and an extensive support network.
 However, many people do not have these resources and end up feeling very alone.
 This can lead to an increasing inability to cope, function in important various areas of daily living, or maintain regular routines.
 Often trauma victims feel that no one can understand what they went through and the suffering they experience which can cause them to withdraw from loved ones.
 Conversely, loved ones may realize that something is wrong with their loved one and want to help but feel confused, rejected, and unsure of what they can do to help.